Semisupervised Clustering by Queries and Locally Encodable Source Coding: Problem Setup and Information Theoretic View

 We call this {\em locally encodable source coding}.
 This terminology is analogous to the recently developed literature on locally decodable source coding \cite{mazumdar2015local,makhdoumi2015locally}.
 It is called locally encodable, because each compressed bit depend only on $\Delta$ of the source (input) bits.
 For locally decodable source coding, each bit of the reconstructed sequence $\hat{\bfX}$ depends on at most a prescribed constant number $\Delta$ of bits from the compressed sequence.
 Another closely related notion is that of `smooth compression', where each source bit contributes to at most $\Delta$ compressed bits \cite{montanari2008smooth}.
 Indeed, in \cite{montanari2008smooth}, the notion of locally encodable source coding is also present where it was called robust compression.
 We provide new information theoretic lower bounds on the number of queries required to reconstruct $\bfX$ exactly and approximately for our problem.

-For the case when there are only two labels, the `same cluster' query is equivalent to an Boolean XOR operation between the labels.
-There are some inherent limitations to these functions that prohibit the `same cluster' queries to achieve the best possible number of queries for the `approximate' recovery of labeling problem.
+For the case when there are only two labels, the `same-cluster' query is equivalent to a Boolean XOR operation between the labels.
+There are some inherent limitations to these functions that prohibit the `same-cluster' queries to achieve the best possible number of queries for the `approximate' recovery of labeling problem.
 We use an old result by Massey \cite{massey1977joint} to establish this limitation.
 We show that, instead using an operation like Boolean AND, much smaller number of queries are able to recover most of the labels correctly.

 We also consider the case when the oracle gives faulty answer, or $\bfY$ is corrupted by some noise (the {\em binary symmetric channel}).
 This setting is analogous to the problem of {\em joint source-channel coding}.
 However, just like before, each encoded bit must depend on at most $\Delta$ bits.
-We show that for the approximate recovery problem, AND queries are again performing substantially well.
-In a real crowdsourcing experiment, we have seen that if crowd-workers have been provided with the same set of pairs and being asked for `same cluster' queries as well as AND queries, the error-rate of AND queries is lower.
-The reason is that for a correct `no' answer in an AND query, a worker just need to know one of the labels in the pair.
+In a real crowdsourcing experiment, we have seen that if crowd-workers have been provided with the same set of pairs and being asked for `same cluster' queries as well as AND queries, the error-rate of AND queries is lower, when there are two groundtruth clusters.
+The reason is that for a correct `no' answer in an AND query, a worker just needs to know one of the labels in the pair.
 For a `same cluster' query, both the labels must be known to the worker for any correct answer.
+We show that for the approximate recovery problem, AND queries are again performing substantially well, and provide theoretical guarantees for both AND query and `same cluster' query based schemes when two or more groundtruth clusters are present.

 There are multiple reasons why one would ask for a `combination' or function of multiple labels from a worker instead of just asking for a label itself (a `label-query').
-Note that, asking for labels will never let us recover the clusters in less than $n$ queries, whereas, as we will see, the queries that combine labels will.
-Also in case of erroneous answer with AND queries or `same cluster' queries, we have the option of not repeating a query, and still reduce errors.
+Information theoretically, a `label-query' requires more information (up to $\log k$ bits) from the workers compared to `same-cluster' queries (at most 1 bit).
+Further, a crowd worker can answer to `same-cluster' queries without being aware of the complete label set.
+While these two advantages are not present in the generalized AND queries we describe, in case of erroneous answer with AND queries (or `same cluster' queries), we have the option of not repeating a query, and still reduce errors.
 No such option is available with direct label-queries.
+Furthermore, as we will subsequently see, one needs less number of AND queries than both direct label queries and `same-cluster' queries, for approximate recovery in certain regime.